 The mission of the Island County Prosecuting Attorney’s Office is to meet our statutory and constitutional duties to the citizens of Island County and the State of Washington; To vigorously, justly, and efficiently prosecute those who commit crimes in Island County; To provide excellent legal advice and services to the governing bodies and elected officials of Island County; To be effective advocates for the continuous improvement of the justice system; To set the standard for the highest level of professionalism and ethics for the practice of law in Island County.

-The Island County Prosecuting Attorney Greg Banks is ably assisted by eight deputy prosecuting attorneys and eight legal support staff.
+The Island County Prosecuting Attorney Greg Banks is ably assisted by eight deputy prosecuting attorneys and ten legal support staff.

 The Criminal Division is the major divison of the office.
 Six deputy prosecutors and Prosecuting Attorney Banks devote their efforts to prosecuting criminal cases.
 The primary assignments within the office are described below.

 Four attorneys, including the Chief Criminal Deputy, prosecute primarily felony level crimes in Superior Court and their appeals.
 Felony crimes include everything from burglary and drug offenses to sexual assaults and murder.
 One of these attorneys also handles the juvenile cases, which includes all levels of criminal activity, as well as the adult offender drug court.
 These prosecutors are assisted by three paralegals.
 Mr. Banks personally prosecutes the most serious cases, and others of special interest.
-He provides regular guidance to junior attorneys, as needed, depending on their leval of experience and the issues involved.
+He provides regular guidance to junior attorneys, as needed, depending on their level of experience and the issues involved.
 Mr. Banks oversees the prosecution of major cases.

 Two deputy prosecutors handle the high volume misdemeanor case load, which consists primarily of Driving Under the Influence, misdemeanor Domestic Violence, fish and wildlife violations, and a wide variety of traffic offenses.
 These cases are heard in the Island County District Court in Oak Harbor.
 A single paralegal assists in this endeavor, assisted by other non-attorney staff as their time permits.